Warren1001/D2RInfo/Theorycrafting/Pattern.md

 - 6 Dexterity
 - 15 All Res

+Note: The 2.4 patch notes and the revealed screenshot of Pattern have slightly different stats, don't know which one is correct.

 Being a 3 socketed runeword that can only be made in Claws, the following base types can be used: Claws/up, Blade Talons/up, Scissors Katar/up, Suwayyah, and Wrist Sword.

 3os Claws can be found as early as Act 4 Normal, but can be reliably found in Normal Cows at the earliest.
 Any earlier than Normal Cows may run the risk of getting a 0os claw that can only get 2os from socketing.
 Claws can drop as 3os in normal.